GresaSm/Deep-Learning-Tutorial/README.md

-# Deep-Learning-
+# Topic Modeling Applications in Public Policy: Identifying Topics in News
-**Topic modeling applications in public policy:Identifying topics in news**
+**A Deep Learning Tutorial**

 This tutorial was developed by:
 * Gresa Smolica